 • Hallucinations and delusions

-Children may mistake "edible" marijuana products (like candy or cookies) for regular food.
-Small children are at higher risk for overdose based on their weight.
-Many children who consume marijuana edibles require hospital admission due to the severity of their symptoms.
-In order to reduce the risk of injury or illness, store all products and medications up and away from children.

 Pharmacists and registered nurses at the poison center are available 24 hours a day, seven days a week at (800) 222-1222.
 Please do not email the poison center or a member of the poison center staff, as poisoning emergencies are not handled through email.
 The Oklahoma Center for Poison and Drug Information is a program of the University of Oklahoma College of Pharmacy at the OU Health Sciences Center.
 For more information, visit OklahomaPoison.org.

 ###